 Packaging is vital for both sectors, but when selling online your packaging speaks volumes about your brand and business.
 Therefore, invest in branded and customized packaging.
-But if you feel these types of techniques eat into your budget initially, make sure you keep your packaging sturdy yet straightforward.

 Learn more about packaging designs and techniques here

 This step might not have been as relevant in your offline selling process but online, this makes or breaks your business.
 So always be extra careful about how you ship your products.
 These days, sellers like you prefer shipping directly through an online platform to avoid any hassles of balancing between online selling followed by offline shipping.
-Therefore, shipping software provided by courier aggregators are the best options.
+Therefore, shipping software provided by courier aggregators is the best option.

 With courier aggregators, you can ship using various courier partners like FedEx, DHL, Bluedart, Delhivery, and the best part is you can choose a different one for each shipment.
 Also, when you opt for shipping software, you get a platform that enables you to ship forward and return orders within a few clicks, print labels, and also fetch orders from your website or marketplace.

 One such shipping enabler is Shiprocket.
 We provide you with a platform where you can manage your inventory, automatically import your orders from websites/marketplaces, and ship at the cheapest rates starting at Rs.
-27/500g.
+23/500g.